Raul Carrillo

 Financial Regulation

-Before his turn toward academia, Raúl was Policy Counsel at the Demand Progress Education Fund and a Fellow at the Americans for Financial Reform Education Fund.
-Previously, he worked as a Staff Attorney at New Economy Project, bringing impact litigation and providing free legal advice and services to low-income New Yorkers and community groups.
+Before turning toward academia, Raúl was Policy Counsel at the Demand Progress Education Fund and a Fellow at the Americans for Financial Reform Education Fund.
+Previously, he worked as a Staff Attorney at New Economy Project, providing free legal services to low-income New Yorkers.
 He has also served as Special Counsel to the Enforcement Director at the Consumer Financial Protection Bureau.
 He regularly advises public interest groups and policymakers and testifies before Congress.

-Raúl serves on the Executive Committee of the National Jobs For All Network, the Leadership Committee of Public Money Action, the Board of the Demand Progress Education Fund, the Advisory Board of the Progressive Talent Pipeline, and the Advisory Councils of Our Money and The Action Lab.
+Raúl serves on the Board of Directors of the Demand Progress Education Fund, the Advisory Board of the Progressive Talent Pipeline, the Advisory Council of The Action Lab, and the Board of Directors of the National Jobs For All Network.